KSL-TV: News operation

 In November 2010, KUTV, long a distant runner-up, unseated KSL-TV in most timeslots, though channel 5 remained ahead at 10 p.m.
-However, in February 2011, KSL-TV lost the lead at 10 p.m. for the first time in recent memory.
+However, in February 2011, KSL-TV lost the lead at 10 p.m. for the first time in almost half a century.
 In December 2011, KSL-TV restored its lead in every time slot in the Nielsen ratings except one—the early morning news slot on weekdays (in the 25- to 54-year-old demographic), where the station finished in third place.
 Since then, however, KSL-TV has dropped back to a distant runner-up behind KUTV in most time slots.
 According to media observers, channel 5's ratings slumped after Mark Willes became president of Deseret Management Corporation, the for-profit arm of the LDS Church and Bonneville's parent company, and abandoned the station's longtime focus on hard news in favor of "values-based" reporting.
 Willes was fired in 2012, but the station's ratings have yet to recover.

-It has used the slogan, "News Specialists" or "The News Specialists" in some variation or form since at least the 1980s, while still affiliated with CBS.
+It has used the slogan "(The) News Specialists" in some variation or form since at least the 1980s, while still affiliated with CBS.